openpreserve/ViPER/docs/guide/index.md

 7. The Select Share window will automatically define the path of the host folder selected.
 It is recommended that you tick the ‘Read only’ box, this will ensure that you do not inadvertently overwrite a file or folder on the host machine whilst using it on the guest machine.
 8. Enable Auto Mount’ - now select ‘OK’
 9. Start the ViPER virtual machine - note the new shared folders icon in the virtual machine window

+## Using the tools
+Once ViPER and the shared folders are set up, the tools are ready to use.
+But what tool to start with, and which one to use with what goal in mind?
+The OPF developed a Reference Workflow for digital preservation consisting of the following steps:

+- Identification: identify file formats and versions (to be stored as technical metadata).
+Tool:
+  - DROID
+- Validation: determine the level of compliance of a digital object to the relevant format specification.
+Tools:
+  - JHOVE (AIF, GIF, GZ, HTML, JPG, JPEG2000, PDF, TIFF, WARC, WAV, XML, EPUB, MP3, ZIP)
+  - veraPDF (PDF/A)
+  - MediaConch (AV files, specifically Matroska and FFV1)
+- Charactarization /  Metadata extraction: determine the format-specific significant properties of an object of a given format.
+Tools:
+  - Apache Tika (over a thousand different file types)
+  - MediaInfo (audio, video, subtitles)
+- Other, conversion-related tools included in ViPER are:
+  - HandBrake, for converting video from nearly any format to a selection of modern, widely supported codecs
+  - InkScape, image manipulation software
+  - GIMP, image manipulation software

+For an overview of all tools bundled in ViPER and their specific uses, visit the [Tool Reference guide](../tools/).